Social Anxiety Disorder(Social Phobia)

 CausesThe exact cause is unknown.
 Possible causes include:

 A support group may also be part of your treatment.
-MedicationYour doctor may recommend:
+MedicationThe following medications may be used to help control symptoms:

 |